azrosen92/search_engine_aggregator/README.md

 search_result_source field is empty for all results.
 So I've included the file google.html which is the html from a google search of the term "hurricane" copy/pasted into a document.
 When this document is parsed by the same parsers.py class I get all of the data.
+You can run the code to see that this works by running `~$ python test_parsers.py`.